ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

      ensures the integrity and authenticity of DNS responses, preventing forged DNS responses from being accepted.

-   * The HTTPS server hosted on the network security device will have access to the client's IP address and the hostname being requested.
+   * The HTTPS server hosted on the network security device will have access to the client's IP address, the hostname, and the URL path component of the request.
 This information will be sensitive, as it will expose the end user's identity and the domain name that an end user attempted to access.

    * Configuring a local root certificate on endpoints is